Ylazerson/go-concurrency/00-notes/notes.md

 ![](img/when-2.png)

-**Go’s philosophy on concurrency can be summed up like this: aim for simplicity, use channels when possible, and treat goroutines like a free resource.**
+**Go’s philosophy on concurrency can be summed up like this**:
+1. aim for simplicity
+2. use channels when possible
+3. treat goroutines like a free resource